StudioMaxIO/build-a-bot/README.md

   const response = {
     output: "Hello World!"
   };
-  // Return should always be a string.
+  // Should always return a string.
 Objects can be stringified. return JSON.stringify(response, null, 2);
 }